MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-external-sharing-site.md

 You must be a global or SharePoint admin in Microsoft 365 to change the external sharing setting for a site (previously called a "site collection").
 Site owners are not allowed to change this setting.

 Note that this procedure applies to classic sites, communication sites, and new team sites.
 To learn how to change the external sharing setting for a user's OneDrive, see [Change the external sharing setting for a user's OneDrive](/onedrive/user-external-sharing-settings).
 For info about changing your organization-level settings, see [Turn external sharing on or off for SharePoint](turn-external-sharing-on-or-off.md).
+To change the settings for Teams private channel sites, you must use [Set-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/set-sposite).

 For detailed information about how to set up guest access for a site, see [Collaborate with guests in a site](https://docs.microsoft.com/Office365/Enterprise/collaborate-in-a-site).